Organ trade: China

 Since the late 1980s, China relied on executed prisoners to provide the bulk of its transplanted organs.
 This ready source of organs made it second only to the United States for numbers of transplantations performed.
 There is evidence that the government attempted to downplay the scope of organ harvesting through confidentiality agreements and laws, such as the Temporary Rules Concerning the Utilization of Corpses or Organs from the Corpses of Executed Prisoners.
 Critics further allege that organs were not distributed on the basis of need, but rather allocated through a corrupt system or simply sold to wealthy Chinese and foreign individuals.
 One source estimates that China executed at least 4,000 prisoners in 2006 to supply approximately 8,000 kidneys and 3,000 livers for foreign buyers.
-China was also accused of fueling its transplant industry with organs harvested from living Falun Gong practitioners.
-The Kilgour–Matas report concluded that China was guilty of this practice; however, the report has come under criticism for its methodology, by both Chinese and Western sources.

 In the 2000s, the country came under increasing international and domestic pressure to end the practice of using organs from prisoners.
 Since then, it has implemented a number of reforms addressing these allegations.
 It has developed a registry of voluntary, non-incarcerated donors; it is believed that these living and deceased donors supply most of the organs transplanted in the country today.
 China also standardized its organ collection process, specifying which hospitals can perform operations and establishing the legal definition of brain death.
 In 2007, China banned foreign transplant patients and formally outlawed the sale of organs and collecting a person's organs without their consent.
+In China, minorities including Uighurs, Tibetans, Muslims and Christians are targeted for 'organ harvesting'.

 Many non-profit organizations and international jurists are skeptical that China has truly reformed its organ transplant industry.
 In particular, although the number of organs taken from prisoners has dropped dramatically, there is no prohibition on collecting organs from deceased inmates who sign agreements purporting to donate their organs.
 There continue to be reports of prison officials offering death row inmates the opportunity to "voluntarily" donate their organs upon death, with the implication that those who decline may get worse treatment from their jailers.

+In August 2024, The Diplomat reported its interview with Cheng Pei Ming, the first known survivor of China's forced organ harvesting.
+Cheng, a Falun Gong practitioner, recounted how he was subjected to repeated blood tests and a subsequent forced surgery while imprisoned in China and later discovered during medical exams in the U.S. that segments of his liver and a portion of his lung had been surgically removed.

+According to recent claims in July 2025, the Xinjiang Health Commission—an agency under China's National Health Commission—intends to establish six additional medical facilities in the Xinjiang region by 2030, raising the total number to nine.
+Experts have expressed concern that these centers may be used to expand the practice of forced organ harvesting, particularly involving detained Uyghur individuals.
+The proposed expansion has heightened international scrutiny and alarm over ongoing human rights abuses in the region.